zhenglibao/FlexLib/README.md

 ### Set preview parameter without code (Debug mode only)
 * Press Cmd+D when any view controller based on FlexBaseVC is shown
 * Set all parameters then save.
+* Call FlexRestorePreviewSetting when app init.
+This will restore all setting.
 ---
 ## Usage For Swift Project
 * Adjust 'Podfile' to use frameworks